 That’s because I recommend that you compile several distribution lists: one for each writing genre.

 For example ...

 I have lists about travel, running, fitness and exercise, beer & wine, military, and so on.
 Included on these lists are magazines, newspapers, and websites in that genre.
 Each genre is a separate list.

 The idea behind a distribution list is to assemble a group of similar magazines that will be good targets for your proposed articles in a particular genre.
 You create a list once, then use it again and again each time you have a story idea for that genre.

 Distribution lists are invaluable when doing simultaneous submissions, a technique that can increase your acceptance rate significantly.

 Although distribution lists are time-consuming to create, it’s not a difficult process.

 Here are the steps to creating your own magazine lists:

 How and where do you find magazines to pitch your story ideas?
-You look everywhere.